 this may or may not equal the zero vector? .
 Of course, if every is the zero scalar , then the sum must be .

-The subset is linearly independent if, conversely, every whenever the sum
+The subset is linearly independent if, conversely, for every finite subset , we have for all whenever

 otherwise, is linearly dependent.